Collin McHugh: New York Mets

 McHugh was called up to the major leagues on August 22, 2012, and he made his MLB debut on August 23 against the Colorado Rockies at Citi Field.
 He pitched seven scoreless innings and got nine strikeouts while surrendering two hits and a walk.
-Despite his performance, McHugh did not get the win as the Mets lost, 1–0.
+Despite his performance, the Mets lost, 1–0.
 McHugh made two more starts before being demoted on August 24 to make room on the roster for Jeremy Hefner.
 Overall with the 2012 Mets, he appeared in eight games (four starts) compiling an 0–4 record with a 7.59 ERA.
 During 2013, McHugh made three appearances (one start) with the Mets; he had a 10.29 ERA and an 0–1 record.

 Colorado Rockies

 The Mets traded McHugh to the Colorado Rockies for outfielder Eric Young Jr. on June 18, 2013.
 McHugh appeared in four games (all starts) for the 2013 Rockies, registering an 0–3 record with 9.95 ERA.
 He was designated for assignment on December 16, 2013.